This guide has details on setting up power in a new location or changing an existing service.

 - Email to email@example.com or bring it in person to the Edmonton Service Centre

 - After the work has been completed you can book an inspection by calling 311.

 A permit must be obtained prior to starting any work and booking inspections.

 A Homeowners Permit with an installation value (material only) of $1500 or less entitles the owner to one rough-in inspection.
-An installation value (material only) of more than $1500 will entitle the owner to two inspections; a rough-in and final.
+An installation value (material only) of more than $1500 will entitle the owner to two inspections, a rough-in and a final.

 Please note that some installations, regardless of cost, require only one inspection.
 Please contact the Electrical Inspection section to confirm.

 Call 311 for this inspection prior to cover up (insulated/boarded/drywalled).
 If the installation is covered prior to the rough-in inspection the inspector may ask for the area to be re-opened.

 Call for a rough-in inspection when the following has been completed:

 - All electrical outlet boxes are to be mounted and secured in place